Lopez Heritage House: Architecture

-The house is in Beaux-Arts style influenced by Western aesthetics. evident on its facade.
+The house is in Beaux-Arts style influenced by Western aesthetics. evident on its façade.
 It is designed to portray the extravagant lifestyle of Iloilo's most affluent families during the American colonial era in the Philippines.
 Profusely adorned with ornately carved columns and pilasters, the house is constructed to look imposing outside just as it does inside.
 Two set of wooden stairs lead to the family cavernous common room where most of the furniture and paintings are placed.
 Even the poster beds in its rooms at the second floor are carefully preserved for public viewing.
 High up in the ceiling are crystal chandeliers that give off a soft, warm glow, illuminated the wooden brandishing that serves as an elaborate divider to each room.

 In the centerpiece of the dining room is a hexagonal table which can sit up to twenty-four guests.
 A huge chandelier hangs from the ceiling which is fifteen-feet high.
 The door-length windows allows the light to get inside the room, creating a bright atmosphere as the guests dine together.